hudelin24/Actuation-compatible-tracking-for-in-vivo-navigation-of-miniature-robots/Data/Data.md

 # MCT_pretrain
-Each `ref` folder corresponds to a different sensor board placement.
+Each `ref` folder corresponds to a sensor board placement.
 Each `mag_map.pyth` is a dictionary file which stores one sample.
+In